 Installing electric charge points will not only lower employee fuel cost reimbursements, but it will also reduce your corporate CO2, lower your fleet costs and reduce Class 1A National Insurance Contributions.

 Help is available under the Office for Zero Emission Vehicles (OZEV) Workplace Charging Scheme, which provides financial assistance towards the upfront costs of the purchase and installation of charging stations for eligible businesses, charities and public sector organisations.
 You can claim £350 per charge point socket, for up to 40 socket installations – which could mean a total of £14,000.

 Start Your E-mobility Journey

 Choosing an electric charging point manufacturing partner, which will take a consultative approach to enhancing your car park, is the right place to start your company’s e-mobility journey.
-You need their products to be OLEV registered in order to qualify for the grant scheme, and choosing a company which is knowledgeable about the many benefits of e-mobility for industry will put you in good stead for a successful car park transition.
+You need their products to be OZEV registered in order to qualify for the grant scheme, and choosing a company which is knowledgeable about the many benefits of e-mobility for industry will put you in good stead for a successful car park transition.